Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Lynx 2.0.md

 | -4       | Up to ten targets |
 | -5       | Over ten targets |

-All the normal bonuses for Blood Sympathy apply.
+All the normal bonuses for Blood Sympathy also apply.

 This devotions costs 5xp